harness/developer-hub/release-notes/platform.md

   By default, caching is enabled for all existing connectors.
 To disable caching, go to the connector's YAML configuration and set the `enableCache` parameter to `false`.
 Harness UI support to enable and disable caching will be added in a subsequent release.
 (PL-39821)

-  This item requires Harness Delegate version 803xx.
+  This item requires Harness Delegate version 80308.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 ### Early access features

-This release does not include any early access features.
+This release does not include early access features.

 ### Fixed issues